Woodwinds vs. Brass

 1 On the right side of the band room, Wendy Wood sucked on a reed.
 It was a key part of her clarinet.
 The other woodwind players had reeds in their mouths, too.
 The reeds were thin, flexible strips of wood.
 Damp reeds make better music than dry reeds.

-2 The flutists -- whose flutes do not require reeds -- were the only members of the woodwind section not wetting anything.
+2 The flutists - whose flutes do not require reeds - were the only members of the woodwind section not wetting anything.
 Instead, they held their flutes up and to the side.
 They blew across the hole while pressing different keys.
 It was part of their warm-up exercises.
 The other woodwind players slipped their reeds into place.
-Reeds fit into the mouthpieces of the clarinets, oboes, and bassoons.
+Reeds fit into the mouthpieces of the clarinets, oboes, saxophones, and bassoons.
 Wendy blew through her mouthpiece.
-She pressed the keys on her long, black clarinet and made different notes come out.
+She pressed the keys on her long black clarinet and played different notes.

-3 On the left side of the room, Barry Brasso warmed up in the brass section.
-The brass section was made up of trombones, trumpets, French horns, and one tuba.
+3 On the left side of the room, Barry Brazos warmed up in the brass section.
+The brass section was made up of trombones, trumpets, French horns, baritones, and one tuba.
 Their mouthpieces were cup-shaped.
 Players placed their lips inside the cups to blow.
 They had to make their lips buzz to play their horns.
-Only three of those horns had valves for changing notes.
+Most brass instruments have valves for changing notes, but the trombone is different.
 Barry changed notes on his trombone by moving his slide in and out.
 It was fun, but sometimes he hit the person sitting in front of him.
 He had to be careful with the slide.

-5 In the back of the band room stood the percussion section with their drums, cymbals, and other rhythm instruments.
+4 In the back of the band room stood the percussion section's drums, cymbals, and other rhythm instruments.
 Those players kept to themselves.
-Wendy, Barry, Sara, and Xavier stayed away from them.
-How could you trust a musician who didn't use air to play his instrument?

 For the complete story with questions: click here for printable